 - If possible, run the potatoes through a potato ricer (or grate them) into a large bowl.
 If you don’t have a potato ricer, mash the potatoes until completely smooth, breaking up any pieces.
 There should be absolutely no chunks in the mixture (if there is, pick them out).

-- Drizzle the riced/mashed potatoes with the of garlic infused oil and sprinkle with 1/2 tsp salt.
+- Drizzle the riced / mashed potatoes with the garlic infused oil and sprinkle with ½ teaspoon salt.
 Mix until well-combined, then fold in the potato starch, rice flour and tapioca flour.

-- Begin to go in with your hands, mixing it and kneading it until it becomes one smooth ball of dough (if there is leftover flour left in the bowl, use it to dust your kitchen counter or any other flat surface)
+- Begin to go in with your hands, mixing it and kneading it until it becomes one smooth ball of dough (if there is leftover flour in the bowl, use it to dust your kitchen counter or any other flat surface).

-- Transfer the dough to your flat surface and continue to knead it with your hands until very soft and there if no visible speckles of flour in the dough.
+- Transfer the dough to your flat surface and continue to knead it with your hands until very soft and there are no visible speckles of flour in the dough.
 Divide the dough into four pieces.
-Roll out one piece of dough at a time, ensuring the others are kept covered with cling film/a tea towel to prevent them from drying out (they will be really hard to roll otherwise).
+Roll out one piece of dough at a time, ensuring the others are kept covered with cling film or a tea towel to prevent them from drying out (they will be really hard to roll otherwise).